Author: Dr. Gary Huber

 What is Heart Rate Variability (HRV)?

-HRV is a unique way of actually measuring the activity and tone of our autonomic nervous system.
+HRV is a unique way of directly measuring the activity and tone of our autonomic nervous system.
 The autonomic nervous system is the involuntary nervous system that includes the “sympathetic” (active go go go side) and the “parasympathetic” (chill out and relax side) of your central nervous system.
 The parasympathetic nervous system is responsible for slowing the heart rate, increasing intestinal activity and digestion, and relaxes the muscles as well as the mind.
-The balance between the Sympathetic (SP) and the parasympathetic (PSP), or lack of balance can be measured, tracked and more importantly altered by our daily habits and decisions.
+The balance between the Sympathetic (SP) and the parasympathetic (PSP), or lack of balance can be measured, tracked, and more importantly altered by our daily habits and decisions.

 Your Heart is NOT a Swiss time piece

 Sitting still in a chair with a heart rate of 60 beats per minute does not mean that you heart is beating once every second.
-In fact it is our healthy desire that each beat is slightly less or slightly more than 1 second each.
-This is the actual variability between beats and this is a sign of health.
+In fact, it is our healthy desire that each beat is slightly less or slightly more than 1 second each.
+This is the actual variability between beats, and this is a sign of health.
 When we inhale, a healthy heart will speed up slightly and as he exhale it slows down slightly.
 Looking at the chart below we see subtle variation in time one beat to the next.
 This is the “variability”.
 A “stressed” nervous system has less variability and a healthy heart and nervous system has greater variability.

-If you are stressed on a regular basis you continually engage the sympathetic nervous system, and if this becomes a heavy recurrent pattern then we typically see a higher resting heart rate with less variability.
+If you are stressed on a regular basis, you continually engage the sympathetic nervous system, and if this becomes a heavy recurrent pattern then we typically see a higher resting heart rate with less variability.
 If this persists then there is dramatic rise in risk for heart disease, Alzheimers, diabetes and even autoimmune disease like rheumatoid arthritis.
 To combat this trend we want to engage the parasympathetic nervous system and find balance.
 There are several ways to enhance parasympathetic engagement:

 - Gentle Exercise.